Logos-Cell-Stewardship-and-Support/FUD-Buddy-Decision-Tool/README.md

-# Food Cell
+# Fud Buddy

-Food Cell is a prototype demonstrating how the Logos stack can enable decentralised lunch planning.
+Fud buddy is a prototype demonstrating how the Logos stack can enable decentralised lunch planning.
 Votes are cast on multiple attributes and the least polarising option wins.
 This repo contains a small browser front‑end, a simulator for the Nomos procedure and a placeholder for